Fordalex/master-mind-project/readme.md

 Choosing Colours - The user is able to select the colours of the pegs and put them in order on the virtual board to allow the user to guess the computers coloured pegs, and remove them if a mistake is made.

+After a while the game doesn't seem to have a reason to keep playing, you can choose between two themes if you get bored.
+But the user doesn't get anything for doing better than the last round, I am implementing a feature where the player will receive coins.
+The faster you solve the masters counters and the few guesses it takes you, the more coins you will get.
+The coins will be used to buy different counters, if you lose the computer will take some coins back off you!

 ### Features Left to Implement

 At the end of the game, if the user wins I would like counters to be generated on the board in a moving pattern and a happy sound to be played, to give positive feed back to the user.
 If the player loses, all the pegs to turn red and be static, with a bad sound being played.